indigames/ige-docs/docs/source/man_physic.rst

     AnchorHardness                         Anchors hardness (kAHR)
     AeroModel                              Aerodynamic model (default: V_Point)

-                                           - V_Point: Vertex normals are oriented toward velocity
+                                           - *V_Point*: Vertex normals are oriented toward velocity
-                                           - V_TwoSided: Vertex normals are flipped to match velocity
+                                           - *V_TwoSided*: Vertex normals are flipped to match velocity
-                                           - V_TwoSidedLiftDrag: Vertex normals are flipped to match velocity and lift and drag forces are applied.
+                                           - *V_TwoSidedLiftDrag*: Vertex normals are flipped to match velocity and lift and drag forces are applied.
-                                           - V_OneSided: Vertex normals are taken as it is
+                                           - *V_OneSided*: Vertex normals are taken as it is
-                                           - F_TwoSided: Face normals are flipped to match velocity
+                                           - *F_TwoSided*: Face normals are flipped to match velocity
-                                           - F_TwoSidedLiftDrag: Face normals are flipped to match velocity and lift and drag forces are applied
+                                           - *F_TwoSidedLiftDrag*: Face normals are flipped to match velocity and lift and drag forces are applied
-                                           - F_OneSided: Face normals are taken as it is
+                                           - *F_OneSided*: Face normals are taken as it is

     WindVelocity                           Wind velocity for interaction with the air Constraints                            List of constraints applied